iotexproject/pebble-apps/README.md

 ### Riverrock

-The pebble application that can be configured separately.
+A pebble application that can be configured separately.